cdt-eth/IMDb-Scraper/README.md

 # Overview

-An IMDB scraper built with React.
+An IMDB scraper built with Vanilla Javascript and Express.
 I deployed the final project to Heroku.
 You can see the final project [here](#).

 # Tools

-- React
+- Vanilla JS
-- Express
+- Express/Node
 - Cheerio
+- nodemon
 - Heroku